 Standish Infrastructure Assessment (2013) concluded that there was a surplus of adult football pitches in Standish, of which Southlands Rec is currently one, and a deficit of junior and mini football pitches.

-Southlands Rec is not suitable as an adult-sized football pitch as organised clubs will not hire it due to it not being league size standard, the lack of parking and possibility of changing facilities being provided, its slope and poor drainage.
-Standish Voice recommends a junior football pitch is part of any new community park on the site.
+Southlands Rec is currently not suitable for adult football teams as organised clubs will not hire it due to it not being league size standard, the lack of parking and changing facilities, its slope and poor drainage.